It’s fair to say that AC Milan have struggled to perform in recent years.

 His first season at Milan, a loan spell, was the Rossoneri’s Serie A-winning campaign.
 He made the permanent switch to the San Siro in the following season and ended as the top scorer in the division with 28 goals in 32 games.

 In 2012 he followed Silva out of the door and joined PSG, where he scooped domestic titles aplenty before relocating to Old Trafford with Jose Mourinho’s Manchester United.
-Again, Ibra enjoyed a trophy-laden stint at his latest club, guiding United to a Europe League and League Cup double in 2016/17.
+Again, Ibra enjoyed a trophy-laden stint at his latest club, guiding United to a Europa League and League Cup double in 2016/17.